hofmannu/CLAHE3D/README.md

 # CLAHE3D

-A three dimensional contrast enhancement code written in `C++`.
+A three dimensional contrast enhancement code written in `C++` and `CUDA`.
 Works as standalone C++ application or through a MATLAB interface specified as a `*.mex` file.
-Since I am using it at the moment only through `mex` I did not implement any file import or export functions for the `C++` based version but can do that upon reasonable request.
-Histograms are calculated for subvolumes and afterwards interpolated to the currently adapted pixel through trilinear interpolation.
+Histograms are calculated for subvolumes of definable size.
+The spacing of the histogram bins can be chosen independently of the bin size.
+Afterwards, Each histogram is then converted into a normalized cummulative distribution function.
+By interpolating the inverted distribution function for each subregion, we can enhance the local contrast in a volumetric image.

+# Installation / Compiling

+The `CPU` code does not depend on any library.
+For the `GPU` version you need to have `CUDA` installed on your system.

 # MATLAB
-Change to folder and run `mex -O clahe3dmex.cpp gridder.cpp histeq.cpp`.
+Change to folder the subfolder `src` and run `mex -O clahe3dmex.cpp gridder.cpp histeq.cpp`.
 Afterwards you can use the function as:
 `clahe3dmex(interpVol, subVolSize, spacingSubVols, clipLimit, binSize);` where